OWASP/threat-dragon/docs/usage/install/desktop.md

 ### Command line using npm

-For the latest versions of code between releases, `npm` can be used to install and run Threat Dragon locally:
+For the latest versions of code between releases, `pnpm` and `npm` can be used to install and run Threat Dragon locally:

 `git clone https://github.com/owasp/threat-dragon`

-`cd td.desktop`
+`cd threat-dragon`

-`npm install`
+`pnpm install`

-Then to run it:

-`npm run start`

-There is a limited command line interface, with help:
+To run Threat Dragon in development mode:

-`npm run help`
+`npm run start:desktop`

-For example to export a given threat model file to pdf :
+To build an installer:

-`npm run pdf ./threat-model.json`
+`npm run build:desktop`